-In this series, Your Spiritual Practice, we offer straightforward advice from Pamela Dintaman, MDiv, BCC, Spiritual Wellness Provider at Canyon Ranch® in Tucson, on how to use spirituality to help you navigate your way through some of life’s biggest challenges.
+In this series, Your Spiritual Practice, we offer straightforward advice from Stephanie Ludwig, PhD, MA, MDiv, Resorts Director of Spiritual Wellness at Canyon Ranch® in Tucson, on how to use spirituality to help you navigate your way through some of life’s biggest challenges.

-Here’s Dintaman’s advice on how to integrate more gratitude into your life and why it’s so helpful to us spiritually, emotionally and physically:
+Here’s Ludwig’s advice on how to integrate more gratitude into your life and why it’s so helpful to us spiritually, emotionally and physically:

 1. Keep an eye out for things to be grateful for.